whynotw/tensor_rt_alternative_operations/README.md

    [12.
 13. 14.]
    [15.
 16. 17.]]]]
 ```
-Using two ways to upsample the input matrix:
+Two ways to upsample the input matrix:
 1. `torch.nn.functional.interpolate` **(unsupported by tensorRT)**
 2. `torch.nn.ConvTranspose2d` with proper wieght initialization **(supported by tensorRT)**